 You can do simple things like walk through a park from one point of interest to another.
 Stop in the park to let the kids play or rest.
 It could be as simple as letting them watch the squirrels or have an ice-cream.
 Little things like that can help to lower stress levels, and recharge their little energiser batteries for the next stretch.
 This is so important to the success of a city break with kids.

 You don’t have to stop for a fancy lunch.
-And you also don’t have to haul a huge picnic with your either.
-There is always a family friendly meal-deal to suit your budget.
+If you’re travelling with a baby and he/she is still on formula, that’s even easier for you.
+However, if not and you have older children you also don’t have to haul a huge picnic with your either.
+There is always a family-friendly meal deal to suit your budget.
 Weather it’s a posh Waitrose meal-deal, or a quick chicken slice from a supermarket, you don’t have to spend a fortune to have a healthy(ish) meal that doesn’t blow your budget.
 And let’s face it, kids will probably prefer to eat a sarnie in the park or on the steps of a cathedral than in a buzzing restaurant that takes ages to bring them their meal.

 Do Something For Everyone